Diagnosed with cancer

 One out of every two men and one out of every three women will be diagnosed with cancer.
 But despite those vast numbers, most individuals don’t know what that means.
-At the simplest level, cancer or cancer cells are cells that have lost the ability to follow the standard control that the body exerts on all cells.
+At the simplest level, cancer or cancer cells have lost the ability to follow the standard control that the body exerts on all cells.
 In our bodies, we have billions and billions of cells, and they have different functions.
-It’s a very complicated process under incredibly phenomenal control and if something goes wrong and that control is lost and particular cells escape the standard control mechanisms.
+It’s a very complicated process under incredibly phenomenal control, and if something goes wrong and that control is lost, particular cells escape the standard control mechanisms.

-It’s important to understand that cancer that occurs in one individual is very different than cancer that occurs in another, just like those individuals are different.
+It’s important to understand that cancer in one individual is very different from cancer in another, just like those individuals are different.
 So a lung tumor in one person will be very different from a lung tumor in another person.
-Once the diagnosis of cancer is made, of course, the next obvious question is, what do you do.
+Once the cancer diagnosis is made, of course, the next obvious question is, what do you do.

 Several things are relevant.
 The stage of disease, How much cancer is present?
 Has it spread?
 Is it in lymph nodes?
 Has it spread to other organs of the body?
 Cancer treatment is very complex, and part of the reason is that cancer is this constellation of over two hundred different diseases.

 They have common characteristics, but they’re all very different from each other.